Thu 16 May // 18:30 / Cinema

 Tickets: free - please book in advance

-A newly commissioned film by artist Ian Giles, about a successful campaign to save a queer space; provides the conceptual springboard to present films by Turner Prize winning artist Charlotte Prodger and recent works by artists Rob Crosse, Hannah Quinlan & Rosie Hastings and Patrick Staff.
+Artist Ian Giles’ newly commissioned film Trojan Horse / Rainbow Flag; about the closure of LGBTQI+ pub the Joiners Arms, provides the conceptual springboard for films by Turner Prize winning artist Charlotte Prodger and recent works by artists Rob Crosse, Hannah Quinlan & Rosie Hastings and Patrick Staff.

 Following the screening there will be a discussion about queer spaces with Fiona Anderson, Lecturer in Art History, Newcastle University; Artist, writer and researcher James Bell and Julie Ballands, Film Delivery Manager at North East Film Archive.

 A publication featuring a text by Paul Clinton alongside the transcript from Giles’ film will be distributed at the screening.

 Star and Shadow Cinema was chosen to host the Newcastle edition of this touring program because it is volunteer run and a queer friendly space – mirroring the ethos of Giles’ film.

 The program is produced by videoclub and supported by Arts Council England.
 Touring with the support of Gasworks, London; HOME, Manchester; BALTIC Centre for Contemporary Art, Gateshead and Fabrica, Brighton.
 With thanks to Film and Video Umbrella.

 About the films